UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Observational data

 We use almost the same data for the quasar HE 0413-4031, first identified in the Hamburg-ESO survey by \citet{wisotzki2000}, as was done by \citet{prince2023}.
 We supplement it with one new spectroscopic long-slit measurement from the Southern African Large Telescope (SALT), obtained in January 2023, so the whole spectroscopic monitoring covers the period from January 2013 till January 2023.
 The basic raw data reduction is done by the standard SALT pipeline for the Robert Stobbie Spectrograph (RSS; \citealt{burgh2003,kobulnicky2003,smith2006}, see also \citealt{2010SPIE.7737E..25C}).

 We supplement the spectroscopic data with photometric data from several telescopes, as described in \citet{prince2023}.
 This data is needed for the absolute calibration of the spectra.
 The basic quasar properties were estimated previously \citep{Zajacek2020}.
-The black hole mass based on the reverberation mapping and the spectral energy distribution fitting is in the range $\log{(M_{\bullet}\,[M_{\odot}] )}= 9.0-9.7$ \citep{Zajacek2020}, and the SMBH accretes close to the Eddington limit, $\lambda_{\rm Edd} = 0.38-2.18$.
+The black hole mass based on the reverberation mapping and the spectral energy distribution fitting is in the range $\log{(M_{\bullet}\,[M_{\odot}] )}= 9.0-9.7$ \citep{Zajacek2020}.
+The SMBH accretes close to the Eddington limit, $\lambda_{\rm Edd} = 0.38-2.18$, which was estimated using the inferred range of SMBH masses and different values of the bolometric correction \citep[see][for details]{Zajacek2020}.
 The quasar is bright, with the $V$ magnitude typically about 16.5 as reported by \citet{veron_cetty2010}.

-The redshift was estimated as $z=1.3764$ assuming that the UV Fe II emission in this source is at the quasar rest frame \citep{Zajacek2020}.
-Then the best fitting Fe II template was \texttt{d12-m20-20-5.dat} (hereafter d12), one of the theoretical templates of \citet{Bruhweiler2008}, corresponding to the cloud number density of $10^{12}\,{\rm cm^{-3}}$, the turbulent velocity of $20\,{\rm km s^{-1}}$, and the hydrogen ionizing photon flux of $10^{-20.5}{\rm cm^{-2}s^{-1}}$.
-However, a recent high-quality observation of this source in the near-IR (NIR) using the TripleSpec4 long-slit spectrograph on the 4.1m SOAR (see Figure~\ref{fig:optical-spectrum} and Table~\ref{tab:SOAR}) brought the new determination of the redshift of $1.39117 \pm 0.00017$ (Panda et al., in preparation).
+The redshift was estimated as $z=1.3764$ assuming that the UV FeII emission in this source is at the quasar rest frame \citep{Zajacek2020}.
+Then the best fitting FeII template was \texttt{d12-m20-20-5.dat} (hereafter d12), one of the theoretical templates of \citet{Bruhweiler2008}, corresponding to the cloud number density of $10^{12}\,{\rm cm^{-3}}$, the turbulent velocity of $20\,{\rm km s^{-1}}$, and the hydrogen ionizing photon flux of $10^{20.5}{\rm cm^{-2}s^{-1}}$.
+However, a recent high-quality observation of this source in the near-IR (NIR) using the TripleSpec4 long-slit spectrograph \citep{Schlawin_etal_2014_TSpec4} on the 4.1m SOAR (see Figure~\ref{fig:optical-spectrum} and Table~\ref{tab:SOAR}) brought the new determination of the redshift of $1.39117 \pm 0.00017$ (Panda et al., in preparation).
 Briefly, we use a custom script that calculates the barycenter of the data points around a selected wavelength range and informs the wavelength with respect to the peak position of the [OIII]$\lambda$5007 emission line.
 We extract the wavelengths for the doublet [OIII]$\lambda\lambda$4959, 5007 lines separately and find that the resulting redshifts are identical up to the 4th decimal place.
 Henceforth, we consider the value of the redshift derived from the [OIII]$\lambda$5007 line as quoted above.
-The error on the redshift is estimated from the RMS of the skylines in the spectrum in the 6th order of the cross-dispersed spectrum, i.e., where the H$\beta$ region including the [OIII]$\lambda\lambda$4959, 5007 are observed.
+The error on the redshift is estimated from the RMS of the skylines in the spectrum in the 6th order of the cross-dispersed spectrum, that is where the H$\beta$ region including the [OIII]$\lambda\lambda$4959, 5007 are observed.